developer-zebra/developer-zebra-site/src/mdna/index.md

    subtitle: New in Zebra DataWedge 8.2
    description: DataWedge can now store multiple scanner configurations in a single scanning profile.
 This allows device users to switch between multiple scanners during a scanning session without the need to stop and reconfigure the device.
    url: https://techdocs.zebra.com/datawedge/latest/guide/input/barcode/#scannerselection
-   button_text: Learn more about this feature
+   button_text: Learn more about Multi-scanner Support
    video: QYDezVYFpN4
    video_type: youtube
  - image-location: left